 How to Work Through These Steps for Your Not Good Enough Stuff

 Now, take another deep breath because these steps can be incredibly overwhelming!
-Reminder number 2: there is no certain amount of time in which you should complete these steps.
+Reminder number Two: there is no certain amount of time in which you should complete these steps.
 If you truly want to believe you are good enough, you will take the time needed to complete these steps.

 For myself, I still have to walk back through these steps when my Not Good Enough Stuff creeps up.
 These steps can allow you to continue your healing throughout your entire life.
 Again, healing can never be lost!

 Are you now wondering, if I am a therapist and creator of these steps, why do I still need to revisit these steps?
 That’s because our Not Good Enough Stuff gets so ingrained in us, that it is hard to make it completely go away.

 However, it can greatly decrease, which can allow you to have that happy, peaceful life you may believe you will never have.
 Even as a therapist, it takes continuing effort to minimize my Not Good Enough Stuff, but don’t let that scare you.